• Naples Chapter

 This annual event takes place inside the Naples Botanical Garden.
 Explore a curated display of Ikebana arrangements from four different Ikebana schools, showcasing the diversity of this Japanese art form.

-Engage with live Ikebana demonstrations in the garden, starting at 10:30am each day.
+Engage with live Ikebana demonstrations in the garden each day.

-And, participate in our new DIY (Try it Yourself) activity where you can create your own Ikebana arrangement, scheduled from 11:00am to 2:00pm, each day on the performance lawn along with a hands-on activity for kids.
+And, participate in our new DIY (Do It Yourself) activity where you can create your own Ikebana arrangement.

 Entrance to the Ikebana exhibit is free, but please note that an admission fee is required for entry to the Naples Botanical Garden, unless you are already a member of the Garden.